alexchiric/Black-Scholes-Vanilla-Options/README.md

-© 2024 Alexandru Chiric.
+© 2024 Alexandru Chiric & Horia Zamfir.
 All rights reserved.

 # Black-Scholes-Vanilla-Options
  A C++ calculator for vanilla option prices and the associated Greeks